 However, if you are sure that doubling up will allow you to pick up a lot of dead chips down the line and eliminate the best player at the table, this could all change, and the call could become profitable instead.

-The ICM also does not take into account any player tendencies or game flow dynamics, all of which are an important part of the overall tournament strategy.
+The ICM also does not take into account player tendencies or game flow dynamics, which are all important parts of the overall tournament strategy, and assumes everyone is playing optimally according to GTO.

 Are the blinds changing the next hand?
 Are you going to be in the big blind two hands from now?
 All of these factors could play into your decision but will not be a part of the ICM calculation that comes out of any ICM calculator.

-So, make sure to take ICM with a slight grain of salt at times, but remember that the model is correct the vast majority of the time and should only be ignored on very rare occasions and for very good reasons.
+So, take ICM with a slight grain of salt at times, but remember that the model is correct the vast majority of the time and should only be ignored on very rare occasions and for very good reasons.

 If you are a skilled poker player that has an edge over the table,